Omar al-Mukhtar: Guerrilla warfare

 Mukhtar's final adversary, Italian General Rodolfo Graziani, has given a description of the Senusite leader that is not lacking in respect: "Of medium height, stout, with white hair, beard, and mustache.
 Omar was endowed with a quick and lively intelligence; was knowledgeable in religious matters, and revealed an energetic and impetuous character, unselfish and uncompromising; ultimately, he remained very religious and poor, even though he had been one of the most important Senusist figures."

-Mukhtar maintained good relations with the Braasa and Dorsa tribes, who had joined the rebellion, while he reacted with the raiding of animals and intimidation against the tribes who had submitted to the Italians.
-On November 29, 1927, near Slonta, he attacked a Braasa tribe camp, who also had submitted, invading it with 250 horsemen and also attacking on women and children.
+Mukhtar maintained good relations with the Braasa and Dorsa tribes.

 Capture and execution

 Omar Mukhtar entering the court room.